MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 The contents of the **Serial No.** and **Lot No.** fields are not editable.
 However, you can delete complete lines or change the quantities to match changes being made on the source line.

-## <a name="to-assign-a-serial-or-lot-number-during-an-outbound-transaction"></a>To assign a serial or lot number during an outbound transaction
+## To assign a serial or lot number during an outbound transaction

 Outbound handling of serial or lot numbers is a frequent task in different warehouse processes.
 There are two ways to add serial and lot numbers to outbound transactions:

 -   Selecting from existing serial or lot numbers.
 This applies when item tracking numbers have already been assigned during an inbound transaction.
 -   Assigning new serial or lot numbers during outbound transactions.
 This applies when item tracking numbers are not assigned to items until they are sold and ready to be shipped.

-### <a name="to-select-from-existing-serial-or-lot-numbers"></a>To select from existing serial or lot numbers
+### To select from existing serial or lot numbers

 When you are working with items that require item tracking and you are creating outbound transactions, where the items go out of inventory, you typically need to select the lot or serial numbers from those that already exist in inventory.